emmairwin/community_curriculum/participation/design_thinking_for_participation/en/workshop.md

 * **Share your enthusiasm!** Encourage participants to embrace a fun, collaborative and creative experience!
 * Introduce and briefly touch on the 5 components of Design Thinking:
 **Empathy, Define, Ideate, Prototype, Test.**
-* Be clear that this course **can help people look both define and **solve for problems problem in a new and innovative ways**, or help ideate on ideas they may already have.
+* Be clear that this course will help people define and **solve for problems problem in a new and innovative ways**, or help ideate on ideas they may already have.
-* Provide scope: explain that you'll be woking in partners, materials and that some portions will be timed.
-Comfort:  **there are no right answers, or perfection required**.
+* Provide scope: explain that you'll be woking in partners, what materials and that some portions will be timed.
+* Provide comfort:  **there are no right answers, or perfection required**.

-### Icebreaker
+## Icebreaker

-This is an opportunity to gauge your group's strengths and where they need the most support, so YOU can decide which strategy & tools can best help them get there.
+This is an opportunity to gauge your group's strengths and where they need the most support or have energy to innovate.
+Practice empathy as you listen to the responses, as you'll be proposing a focus for the next part based on what you hear.

 **Conduct a quick round of introductions and conversation on success and scope will help set and manage expectations.**